jdrumgoole/pymongoshell/README.md

 Output will continue to be sent to the `output_file` until the output_file is assigned `None` or the empty string ("").

+## Result
+If you need the actual value returned by a query it is stored in the `result` property.
+Note that if the result is a cursor and you have paged through some of the result then the cursor value may at an indeterminate location.